 Recent matters include the representation of:

-- Omnicare, Inc. in its US$12.7 billion sale to CVS Health.
+- Omnicare, Inc., a pharmacy services provider, in its US$12.7 billion acquisition by CVS Health

 - Sony Corporation of America in its US$4.9 billion acquisition of Metro-Goldwyn-Mayer Inc. with a consortium of acquirers; US$2.2 billion acquisition of EMI Music Publishing with a consortium of acquirers; acquisition of the 50% interest in Sony/ATV Music Publishing LLC held by the Estate of Michael Jackson; US$2.3 billion acquisition of the equity interests in DH Publishing, L.P. (the parent entity of EMI Music Publishing) held by a group of investors led by Mubadala Investment Company; and US$400 million investment in Bilibili Inc., a China-based provider of online entertainment services.

 - LifePoint Health, Inc., a healthcare company, in its US$5.6 billion merger with RCCH HealthCare Partners.